mathias-ndasi/todo-grpc/README.md

 # user-grpc
-This is a demo todo application using gRPC communication protocol for both client &lt;> server built on Node.js
+This is a demo user application using gRPC communication protocol for both client &lt;> server built on Node.js